-Susan G. Komen[®] utilizes a multi-step approach to application and review that first requires submission of a Pre-Application, which are administratively reviewed for eligibility, submission of required application materials, adherence to formatting requirements, and responsiveness to the research focus specified in this RFA.
+Susan G. Komen[®] utilizes a multi-step approach to application and review that first requires submission of a Pre-Application and Full Application upon invitation only.
+Pre-Applications are first administratively reviewed for eligibility, submission of required application materials, adherence to formatting requirements, and responsiveness to the research focus specified in this RFA.
 Applications that do not meet eligibility, submission, formatting, or responsiveness requirements will be administratively withdrawn and WILL NOT undergo scientific review.